 Office: 3019 Moore

-Currently Professor of Oboe at the University of Michigan and President of the International Double Reed Society, she was previously Associate Professor and University Scholar at the University of Illinois, Urbana-Champaign.
+Currently professor of oboe at the University of Michigan, King was previously associate professor and University Scholar at the University of Illinois, Urbana-Champaign and served as the first female president of the International Double Reed Society.
 She has also served on the music faculties of Indiana University, Ithaca College, University of Northern Colorado, and Duquesne University Schools of Music.

 U-M Photo Services